 A Story from the Peyton Community

-Just last month, I got a call from a homeowner in the 80831 zip code area.
-She’d been burning wood all winter in her prefabricated fireplace and noticed her smoke alarm going off every time she lit a fire.
-When I arrived (our inspection and cleaning services start at $199), I found nearly three inches of creosote buildup in her flue liner—a serious fire hazard.
+Last month a homeowner over in the 80831 zip called me, pretty rattled.
+She'd been burning wood all winter in her prefab fireplace, and her smoke alarm went off every single time she lit a fire.
+When I got there (our inspection and cleaning starts at $199), I pulled almost three inches of creosote out of her flue liner.
+That's not a maintenance issue.
+That's a chimney fire waiting for the right night.

 Why Peyton Homeowners Need Specialized Chimney Care

-- Older homes with original masonry chimneys that need extra attention
+- Older homes with original masonry chimneys that need a closer eye

 Complete Service Offerings and Pricing Breakdown